-Future Sources of Cash; New Acquisitions, Products and Services
+Future Sources of Cash; Phase 2b Trials, New Acquisitions, Products, and Services

-We may require additional debt financing and/or capital to finance new acquisitions, refinance existing indebtedness or consummate other strategic investments in our business.
+We may require additional debt financing and/or capital to finance new acquisitions, refinance existing indebtedness, conduct our Phase 2b clinical trials, or consummate other strategic investments in our business.
 Any financing obtained may further dilute or otherwise impair the ownership interest of our existing stockholders.